-Granada is a huge cosmopolitan city with a ton of things to keep even the most ardent traveller occupied for weeks.
-Here are the top ten best things to see and do to help you maximise your time here.
+Granada in Spain is a huge cosmopolitan city with a ton of things to keep even the most ardent traveller occupied for weeks and no travel itinerary would be complete without at least a short stop here, so here are the top ten best things to see and do to help you maximise your time in this amazing, must see city.

 Granada is one of the single most under the radar and underestimated European cities I have had the pleasure of visiting for a long time, and it has even managed to charm its way onto my notoriously hard to please and venerated favourites list!
 From it’s grand, picturesque architecture and famously social culture to its rich histroical heritage and surprisingly cosmopolitan feel there is so much to see and do.
 Even the rowdy impromptu flamenco bars with free tapas and the balmy easy going evenings where the entire city seems to come out to mingle makes sure that the fun doesn’t stop when the sun goes down.